cloud-gov/cg-site/content/updates/2017-05-18-release-notes.md

 ### See also

 - If you’re interested in details about recent dashboard updates, you can also see the [dashboard release notes](https://github.com/18F/cg-dashboard/releases).
-- The cloud.gov team is looking to make the cloud.gov platform easier to evaluate and use.
-We’ll ask you a few questions and ask you to walk us through using some aspect of the platform via screenshare.
-If you’re interested, let us know at [cloud-gov-inquiries@gsa.gov](mailto:cloud-gov-inquiries@gsa.gov)